Badung Regency: Transportation

+The Ngurah Rai International Airport is located near Jimbaran, on the isthmus at the southernmost part of the island.
+Lt.
+Col. Wisnu Airfield is in northwest Bali.

 Demographics

 Badung Regency is home to many people from outside Bali who came for work.
 Therefore, its ethnic makeup is more cosmopolitan than rural Bali, although some parts of the regency itself are still agricultural and rural.

 It has an area of 418.52 km2 with a population of 548,191 (at the 2020 Census), giving a density of 1,309.8 per square kilometre.
 The official estimate as at mid 2022 was 549,527 (comprising 275,168 males and 274,359 females).

 Ethnicities

 Story of the Badung people's struggle dance.

 Kecak dancers at Pura Luhur Uluwatu.

 Bali Province is home to the Balinese and Bali Aga ethnic groups, as is the case in this district.
 Based on data from the Central Bureau of Statistics in the Indonesian Population Census 2010, as many as 425,988 people or 78.40% of the 543,332 people of Badung Regency are of the Balinese ethnic group.
-Badung residents from other tribes, many come from the Javanese ethnic, and some are Madurese, Sasak,Sundanese, Chinese, Flores, Malays, Bugis, Batak, and several other ethnic groups.
+Badung residents from other tribes, many come from the Javanese ethnic, and some are Madurese, Sasak, Sundanese, Chinese, Flores, Malays, Bugis, Batak, and several other ethnic groups.

 The following is the population of Badung Regency based on ethnicity in 2010: